LoreAme-x/Passive-Price-Discovery/README.md

 `k` is an **assumption** set in `config.py`, not something estimated from price data, so the project reports a low, base and high case.

-In this sample the implied liquidity premium differs by about **XX basis points** between S&P 500 and S&P 600 stocks at the base calibration.
-Moving `k` across its plausible range moves that same gap by **YY basis points**.
-The assumption moves the answer more than the data does — which is why no precise figure for the effect of index investing on the cost of capital is defensible here, and the report says so rather than hiding it.
+In this sample the implied liquidity premium is **188 bp** for S&P 500 stocks and **270 bp** for S&P 600 stocks — a gap of **82 bp**.
+But moving `k` from its low to its high case moves that premium by **524 bp** on average.
+The assumption is worth six times the difference in the data.

+That is the finding, not a caveat.
+It is why no precise figure for the effect of index investing on the cost of capital is defensible here, and why the report publishes the low, base and high cases side by side rather than quoting one number.

 ---